SChafer & Ebling Mineral Water Hamilton O

-When referencing the 1861-1862 William’s Hamilton City Directory we see a listing for Schafer & Ebling, mineral water manufacturers located on the south side of High Street between 5th and 7th Streets, Hamilton, Ohio.
+When referencing the 1861-1862 William’s Hamilton City Directory, we see a listing for Schafer & Ebling, mineral water manufacturers located on the south side of High Street between 5th and 7th Streets, Hamilton, Ohio.
 The partners were John Schafer and Frederick Ebling.

 By 1794, a town had grown up around the fort.
 Founded as Fairfield, the town’s name was changed to Hamilton in honor of Secretary of the Treasury Alexander Hamilton.

 Hamilton reached a population of 1,409 people by 1840.
-Six years later the town included seven churches, a women’s academy, two newspapers, three cotton mills, three flour mills, two machine shops, and sixteen retail stores.
-This is just a few years before John Schafer and Fred Ebling would start their mineral water works.
+Six years later, the town included seven churches, a women’s academy, two newspapers, three cotton mills, three flour mills, two machine shops, and sixteen retail stores.
+This is just a few years before John Schafer, and Fred Ebling would start their mineral water works.

-Located on two railroad lines and the Miami and Erie Canal, Hamilton flourished in the nineteenth century with many new residents from Germany, Ireland and other European countries.
+Located on two railroad lines and the Miami and Erie Canal, Hamilton flourished in the nineteenth century with many new residents from Germany, Ireland, and other European countries.
 In 1880, the city’s population reached 12,122 residents.
 By 1886, the town consisted of five newspaper offices, one dozen churches, and two banks.
 Over one-third of the people were school-age children.
 Numerous businesses flourished in Hamilton.
-Manufacturing establishments produced canned goods, steam pumps, tools, paper, tile, sawmill machinery, iron castings, and numerous other products.
+Manufacturing establishments produced canned goods, steam pumps, tools, paper, tile, sawmill machinery, iron castings, and countless other products.
 One brewing company in Hamilton produced more than thirty thousand barrels of beer per year.
-The city’s largest manufacturing firm was A. Fisher Manufacturing Company with 255 employees.
+The city’s largest manufacturing firm was A. Fisher Manufacturing Company, with 255 employees.

 Support: Reference to The American Pontiled Soda Database Project, Tod von Mechow